 Today (2015) the most popular Java platform to develop on for mobile phones is Google's Android platform.
 Android does not use the Java Micro Edition, by the way.
 It uses its own subset of Java combined with a lot of Android specific components (APIs).

 A Java Applet is a Java program that is downloaded and executed inside a web browser.
 Thus, Java Applets can be part of a web application.

 Today (around 2020) most Java developers develop on the server side, on Java application servers, or other server side platforms like Vert.x or the Play framework.
 There seems to be something brewing around client side Java with JavaFX though.
 See next section.

 JavaFX is a RIA (Rich Internet Application) framework.
 JavaFX started as alternative to Java Applets but with a lot more features, and with a completely different GUI API.
 JavaFX was inspired by Flex (Flash) and Silverlight for .NET (Microsoft).
 Both Flash and Silverlight has died, though.
 You can read more about JavaFX in my JavaFX Tutorial.

 Java Developer Community

 The Java Developer Community consists of all the many Java developers out there which participate in the debate about Java and its future.
-The Java developer community has also developed a lot of open source APIs and products which greatly expands the ecosystem around Java.
+The Java developer community has developed a lot of open source APIs and products which greatly expands the ecosystem around Java.